h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-design-system.md

 {% stats "Components" "200+" "Prototypes" "25+" "Less time spent on prototypes" "-80%" "" "" %}

-We were able to create interactive prototypes that were tested with real users.
+I was able to create interactive prototypes that were tested with real users.
 These prototypes were often used as part of an agile sprint and allowed us to iterate on each service rapidly.

 {% image "src/static/work/siae-design-system-prototypes.jpg" "full" "" "An overview of the complexity of the prototype." %}